Stablecoins and leverage trading are the backbone of the crypto industry.

 Unused Slippage

-70% to the Stability Pool / 30% to the Rebate Reserve
+50% to the Stability Pool / 50% to the Protocol Revenue

 *The rebate reserve is built to offer a fee rebate in the future 👀